TeeShema/Marketing-Performance-Optimization-and-Spend-Efficiency-Analysis/README.md

 This indicates:

-• Reach and awareness are strong
+• Reach and awareness are strong.

-• User engagement (click intent) is the main constraint
+• User engagement (click intent) is the main constraint.

-Once users click, conversion performance is relatively healthy
+Once users click, conversion performance is relatively healthy.

 The data shows that creative relevance, targeting, and message-intent alignment are higher-impact levers than landing-page optimization at this stage.

 **Recommendations:**

 • Focus on improving Engagement/Click-Through Rates, not conversions: With a strong post-click conversion rate (~12%), the biggest opportunity is reducing the sharp drop from impressions to clicks by improving ad relevance and engagement.

 • Optimize creatives for platform and funnel stage.
 Use hook-led, curiosity-driven messaging for awareness and platform-native formats to increase click-through rates without increasing spend.